jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/management/general.md

 ---
-id: vulnerability-information
+id: general
-title: Vulnerability information
+title: General
 sidebar_label: General
-slug: /machine/web/vulnerabilities/management/vulnerability-information
+slug: /machine/web/vulnerabilities/management/general
 ---

+## Vulnerability information

 It is helpful for you to learn the most relevant information